ferdek007/weather-app/README.md

-Silmpe weather app created for school project.
-This is first interaction with bootstrap.
+Simple weather app created as a school project.
+The project requirement was to use Bootstrap in any way.